Table of Contents

 Do I Need A Voltage Converter for Thailand?

-Most of the devices you’ll likely bring to Thailand – like a phone, laptop, or tablet – can operate on a voltage up to 240V, meaning they don’t require a converter.
 However, certain American appliances are only rated to 120V, including hairdryers, electric razors, and straightening irons.
-If you plan to bring any of these, you’ll need a US to Thailand voltage converter to use them safely.
+If you plan to bring any of these, you’ll need a US-to-Thailand voltage converter to use them safely.
 Trying to plug one of these devices straight into the wall will destroy it, and it could shock you or start a fire.
+I would avoid bringing these items altogether.

 If you plan to go abroad frequently, you could also order a travel version of the devices you want to bring.
 These will either be rated to 240V or they’ll have a setting that allows you to switch the voltage.